 Family Sundays is a promotion that runs during home games on Sundays throughout the season.
 The event is aimed at brining in — you guessed it — families!

-Tickets are cheaper (historically $5 for upper level and $15 for lower level) and even parking is offered at a discounted rate (historically $10).
-Family friendly events are offered throughout the game, usually things like face painting, balloon animals or greetings by White Sox mascot, Southpaw.
+Tickets are cheaper, typically starting at $10 each.
+They also offer family friendly events throughout the game, usually things like face painting, balloon animals or greetings by White Sox mascot, Southpaw.

 Baseball Helmet Ice Cream